 I think a deep sage green would be beautiful.

 I have similiar cabinets and counters.
 I did mine with a very light sage and a shade darker sponged over.
-It looks great.
-If I had a picture I'd send it to you!

 What color should I paint my kitchen?
 I have cedar maple cabinets, light hardwood floors, Impala black granite counter tops, seat cushions with brick red, sage green, and tan stripe.
 I can't make a decision.
 Help.

-By EZCARDS from Washington, DC
+By carolyn from Washington, DC

 I really like a cream color it is a neutral.
 That way you can change you accessories down the line without having to repaint your entire kitchen.

 I have dark green granite countertops and honey-maple cabinets in my kitchen.
 What paint color would look best with these?